-So, exactly why did you decide to write about yourself in the third person on your website?
-Did you think it would make you sound more professional?
-Like you’re a big fancy impressive company?
-Or did you just do it because everyone did and ‘that’s just how it’s done’?
+Why did you decide to write about yourself in the third person on your website?
+Maybe you thought it would make you sound more professional.
+Or perhaps like you’re a big fancy impressive company?

 Whatever your reason, I’m betting you also thought, ‘Damn this feels weird.
-Do I sound like a twat?
-I’m pretty sure I sound like a twat.’
+Do I sound like an asshole?
+I’m pretty sure I sound like an asshole.’

 I’m guessing you already know what those terms mean, but let’s just clear that up quickly in case you don’t: